Have you ever been stitched up?

 2. Strengthen your abdominal muscles.
-It is not exactly clear why this helps, but athletes with strong abdominal muscles seem to have a much lower risk of stitch.
+It is not exactly clear why this helps, but athletes with strong abdominal muscles seem to have a much lower risk of a stitch.
 Perhaps increased abdominal muscle tone helps to support internal organs and keeps them from jostling up and down quite as much.
-To strengthen your stomach muscles, lie down on your back with your hips and knees flexed and the soles of your feet on the floor, and then simply raise your head and upper chest repeatedly by about 30 degrees or more.
+To strengthen your stomach muscles, lie down on your back with your hips and knees flexed and the soles of your feet on the floor, and then raise your head and upper chest repeatedly by about 30 degrees or more.
 Do not just flop back down after each raise; lower yourself gradually so that you will get nice, controlled, eccentric contractions of your abdominal muscles.

 3. Food and drink.
 If you are stitch prone, do not take in any food or water for a couple of hours before you exercise.
 Eating or drinking shortly before exercising does increase the chances of stitch, possibly because the increased weight of a full stomach creates a stronger downward tug on the diaphragm as the stomach is jolted with each foot strike (cyclists usually do not have to worry about this rule, unless they are riding on a bumpy road).
-If you are going to be exercising continuously for more than an hour, you will want to take in some sports drink 10 minutes before the beginning of your exertion (to begin moving carbohydrate toward your muscles).
+Suppose you are going to be exercising continuously for more than an hour.
+In that case, you will want to take in some sports drink 10 minutes before the beginning of your exertion (to begin moving carbohydrate toward your muscles).
 In this case, you will have to rely on tips 1, 2, and 4 to keep you out of stitch trouble.